Close Menu

 We start by taking in a question from the consumer, on this case “What’s normal relativity?” and embedding that question utilizing the identical embedding mannequin as earlier than.
 We then carry out a SQL operation.
 Let’s break this down:

-assertion ensures you might be pulling knowledge from thepaperwork
+• The FROM assertion ensures you might be pulling knowledge from the paperwork desk.

-column.
+• The WHERE embedding MATCH ? assertion performs a similarity search between the entire vectors in your database and the question vector.
+The returned knowledge will embody a distance column.
 This distance is only a floating level quantity measuring the similarity between the question and database vectors.
-The upper the quantity, the nearer the vectors are. sqlite-vec supplies a couple of choices for calculate this similarity. - The
+The upper the quantity, the nearer the vectors are. sqlite-vec supplies a couple of choices for calculate this similarity.

-makes certain to order the retrieved vectors in descending order of similarity (excessive -> low).
-LIMIT 3
+• The ORDER BY distance makes certain to order the retrieved vectors in descending order of similarity (excessive -> low).

 Given our question of “What’s normal relativity?”, the following paperwork had been pulled.
 It did a fairly good job!